 - Hosted websites must not collect or store credit card or any type of protected data.
 Please refer to the ISP and the Data Classification and Handling Policies.

-- Verify your contact email address so password reset and user disk usage warning emails can be received.
+- Verify your contact email address so password reset and disk usage warning emails can be received.

 Web hosting is also available from Business and Financial Affairs on OU Campus, a web content management system.